zbattello/PPC---667-OVG-Ekip/README.md

 ![Graph 1](/images/Diagram1.jpg?raw=true)

+In this Diagram, we used a limited number of simultaneous transactions (here it is 3, a number chosen arbitrary, but we can put the limit higher), and we used a fixed number of homes (here it is N).

 We also needed to explain how our processes and threads will comunicate with each other.
 The next diagram represent the exchanges in our futur code :

  **include graph 2**